 David Mitrany was born in Romania in 1888.
 He left Romania in 1908 and worked and studied in Hamburg, before moving to the London School of Economics in 1912 where he studied sociology, politics and economics, attending lectures from, among others, L T Hobhouse, M M Ginsberg, T Lowes Dickinson, Graham Wallas and Edwin Cannan.
 From 1919-1922 he worked as a journalist, de facto foreign affairs editor, at the Manchester Guardian newspaper, where he became a family friend of its editor C P Scott.
 This enabled him to travel across Europe and the Soviet Union.
 His fluency in German, French, Russian, Romanian, the Slav languages, as well as English, and his personal contacts with many of the protagonists in the debates around socialist strategy before and after the First World War, gave him insights into the positions taken by the political leaders and thinkers from across Central and Eastern Europe.
 From 1922 he was employed as an editor in a project sponsored by the Carnegie Endowment for International Peace that documented the history of the First World War, which allowed him to continue his travels and interviews.

 In 1927 his 17,000 word essay Marx v. the Peasant was published in a festschrift in honour of the economist Edwin Cannan, who had recently retired from the London School of Economics (Mitrany 1927).
 It was written during the period of the New Economic Policy in Russia, i.e. before the forced collectivisations, the “elimination of the kulaks” and the purges, primarily as a study of the deep-seated hostility of the Communist Parties in Eastern Europe to peasants, and their unwillingness to form worker-peasant alliances, which left their countries vulnerable to takeovers by dictators.
-Its conclusion was that by rejecting the possibilities of reform in the countryside and allying with the urban bourgeoisie “Marxism has dug a deeper gulf between town and country than any other social event or current before it” (Mitrany 1927: 376).
+Its conclusion was that by rejecting the possibilities of reform in the countryside and allying with the urban bourgeoisie “Marxism has dug a deeper gulf between town and country than any other social event or current before it” (Mitrany 1927, 376).

 In 1929 Mitrany was awarded a doctorate for a thesis on the peasantry in Romania focussed on the 1921 land reforms when more than a third of the country’s land was redistributed to small farmers; this was also the subject of a book published the following year (Mitrany 1930; for a contemporary interpretation see Cartwright 2001).